Freda Stevenson: Research and career

 Stevenson moved to the University of Southampton, where she looked for new treatments for leukaemia by studying the surface proteins on lymphocytes.
 She developed sequencing techniques to investigate chronic lymphocytic leukemia, and showed that there were two different types, one of which had a more rapid progression.
 She showed that it was possible to determine the prognosis of a leukaemia diagnosis by monitoring these surface proteins.
 This discovery was recognised by the Rai-Binet Medal.

 Stevenson became interested in cancer immunology: the use of Immunoglobulin (antibodies) to attack cancer cells.
 She focussed on a receptor of leukaemic B lymphocytes: a leukaemia-specific protein.
 She developed anti-idiotype antibodies against cell targets in lymphoma, which was one of the first demonstrations of cancer immunology in research.
 She was the first to demonstrate that anti-CD38, a monoclonal antibody that binds to the CD38 protein, could be used to treat myeloma.
 Anti-CD38, which is now now named Daratumumab was tested in Stevenson's laboratory, and is now an accepted treatment pathway for patients with myeloma.

 Stevenson developed a DNA fusion-gene vaccine that encodes tumour antigens fused to pathogen-derived sequences.
 The vaccine is targeted against cancer antigens: it activates T cells, which induces and maintains immunity.
-These vaccines achieve a high level of molecular precision, and immunity amplification can be enhanced through the incoporation of additional genes.
+These vaccines achieve a high level of molecular precision, and immunity amplification can be enhanced through the incorporation of additional genes.
 Stevenson tested DNA fusion gene vaccines to protect against lymphoma.
 To activate the immune system; Stevenson used the toxic portion of tetanus toxin, and showed it could induce high levels of antibodies.

 In 2018 Stevenson became the first British researcher to win the American Society of Hematology Henry M. Stratton Medal.